[Updated for 2023] Everything Ontario Landlords Need To Know About Tax Deductions

 Download The Landlord’s Guide To Property Tax Deductions

 The ultimate tax guide for landlords in Canada.
-Everything you need to know about taxes, tax in the time of COVID-19, and how to get a bigger return.
+Everything you need to know about taxes, and how to get a bigger return.

 Types of tax deductions for Ontario Landlords

 Rental income tax deductions are the same for all of Canada’s provinces and territories.
 We covered the many deductions available to Canadian landlords in our B.C.-specific guide, but let’s recap quickly here as well:

 1. Home insurance

 The premiums you pay for your rental insurance can be claimed on your taxes.
 Claim the full amount if you’re renting out your entire home, or the appropriate portion if you’re renting out a partial home or unit.